 10. Boho Lumbar Pillow | 11.
 Seashore Canvas Print

-The total cost of the items above (excluding the paint and wood flooring since those are variable costs) comes to a grand total of $3,800.
+The total cost of the items above (excluding the paint and wood flooring since those are variable costs) comes to an approximate grand total of $3,800.
 FOR.
 THE.
 WHOLE.
 ROOM.
-That’s WAY more in my budgetary wheelhouse.
+That’s WAY more in my wallet’s wheelhouse.

 I hope this post inspired you to not be intimidated in trying to recreate a high-end interior design look you love due to the accompanying high-end price tag.
 There are ways to achieve the look and feel of that inspiration room you love without buying the exact items the interior designer used.